 Starting your college search can be overwhelming with all the choices you have.
 Will you pick a college or university?
 Two-year or four-year?
 Public or private?
 Comprehensive or liberal arts based?
 Research intensive or specialized?
 The options seem to be endless!
 That’s why we’re highlighting different types of schools across the country and all the benefits they offer.

 Here, you’ll find great options for research colleges and universities in the Midwestern US.
 Research institutions invest a lot in research and development, which creates amazing opportunities for students to get involved in projects and work with faculty in their fields of interest.
 Research colleges can be public or private, and they are often designated by the Carnegie Classification system as Tier 1, R1, or Top Tier Universities for the level of research conducted on campus.
 Want to learn more about this type of school?
-Here are just a few great options for research-inclined students!
+Here are just a few great options for research-inclined students.
+See what they have to offer and click the green "Connect me" buttons to show your interest!

 Case Western Reserve University